jiyong-park/jiyong-park.github.io/_pages/research.md

 <p>My research interests lie at the intersection between business and social values of information systems and technology.</p>
 1. Social Value of IT
 	* 1.1 Societal Impacts of Digitalization
-	* 1.2 Technological Innovation for Environmental Sustainability
+	* 1.2 Harnessing Technology for Environmental Sustainability
 	* 1.3 Automation and Future of Work

 2. Business Value of IT
 	* 2.1 Business Impacts of IT Investments
-	* 2.2 Business Applications of ML/NLP
+	* 2.2 Business Analytics